besquared/hyperloglog/README.md

     # Read an estimator from bytes on disk
     estimator = HyperEstimator.new(File.read('bytes.txt'))

-    # Union and estimate from our two sources
+    # Estimate the union of our two sources
     estimate = HyperEstimator.estimate(builder.estimator, estimator)